-The original test proposed by Allen is performed as follows:
+The original test proposed by Allen is performed as follows: Carrying out the test

-- Step 1 The subject is asked to clench both fists tightly for 1 minute at the same time. - Step 2 Pressure is applied over both radial arteries simultaneously so as to occlude them. - Step 3 The subject then opens the fingers of both hands rapidly and the examiner compares the colour of both.
-The initial pallor should be replaced quickly by rubor. - Step 4 The test may be repeated, this time occluding the ulnar arteries.
+The subject is asked to clench both fists tightly for 1 minute at the same time.

+Pressure is applied over both radial arteries simultaneously so as to occlude them.

+The subject then opens the fingers of both hands rapidly and the examiner compares the colour of both.
+The initial pallor should be replaced quickly by rubor.
+Step 4 ii) Modified Test

+The test may be repeated, this time occluding the ulnar arteries.